syncfusion-content/wpf-docs/wpf/Scheduler/ContextMenu-Commands.md

 ---
 layout: post
 title: Context Menu and Commands in WPF Scheduler Control | Syncfusion
-description: Learn about context menu support and built-in `RoutedUICommands` support for handling the context menu to add, edit, and delete appointments.
+description: Learn about the context menu support and built-in `RoutedUICommands` support for handling the context menu to add, edit, and delete appointments.
 platform: wpf
 control: SfScheduler
 documentation: ug